Free · Accurate · Always Updated

 Delhi, UP, Rajasthan, Haryana, Punjab, Bihar and Himachal Pradesh do not levy Professional Tax.

-Follows EPF Act, ESI Act and Income Tax Act provisions for FY 2024-25.
+Follows EPF Act, ESI Act and Income Tax Act — latest provisions.

 Salary Breakdown

-CTC vs Gross vs In-Hand Salary - India 2025
+CTC vs Gross vs In-Hand Salary — Complete Guide

 Understanding your salary structure for better financial planning.